Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Abstract

 \section{Abstract}

 Estimating heterogeneous treatment effects in network settings is complicated by interference, meaning that the outcome of an instance can be influenced by the treatment status of others.
-Existing causal machine learning approaches usually assume a known exposure mapping that summarizes how the outcome of a given instance is influenced by others' treatment, a simplification that is often unrealistic.
-Furthermore, the interaction between homophily---the tendency of similar instances to connect---and the treatment assignment mechanism can induce a network-level covariate shift that may lead to inaccurate treatment effect estimates, a phenomenon that has not yet been explicitly studied.
-To address these challenges, we propose HINet---a novel method that integrates graph neural networks with domain adversarial training.
-This combination allows estimating treatment effects under unknown exposure mappings while mitigating the impact of (network-level) covariate shift.
-An extensive empirical evaluation on synthetic and semi-synthetic network datasets demonstrates the effectiveness of our approach.
+Existing causal machine learning approaches that account for interference usually rely on a prespecified exposure mapping that summarizes how others' treatments affect the outcome of a given instance, a simplification that is often inappropriate.
+We propose HINet, a neural method that combines an expressive GNN outcome model with network-aware domain-adversarial training.
+The outcome model learns an exposure-relevant neighborhood representation jointly with outcome prediction, allowing HINet to capture heterogeneous interference without prespecifying an exposure mapping.
+HINet's adversarial component uses both node and neighborhood information to promote balance in the learned representations with respect to treatment assignment.
+We further derive a population-level generalization bound and introduce two metrics for evaluation across counterfactual networks.
+An empirical evaluation on synthetic and semi-synthetic network datasets demonstrates that HINet performs consistently across diverse exposure mappings, while methods based on a prespecified mapping can perform poorly when it is misspecified.

 \keywords{ Causal Inference \and Interference \and Exposure Mapping}